edHelper.com

 2 Gardening gives you a lot of interesting choices, but whatever you hope to grow, knowing some gardening basics will give you a much better chance of success.

 3 First you will need to choose a good location for your garden.
-A sunny location usually works best, since all plants need some sunlight, and most plants like lots of it.
+A sunny location usually works best, since all plants need some sunlight, and most plants need lots of it to thrive.
 However there are some plants that need only indirect sunlight, and these plants will do best in shady spots.

 4 Check for good soil too.
 The best kind of plant soil is called loam; it is loose soil that crumbles easily.
 Water drains through it well, and it has lots of nutrients to feed your plants.
 Soil that sticks together might have too much clay in it.
 Very loose, dry soil might have too much sand.
 You can improve the soil in your garden by adding organic materials such as compost, chopped leaves, or peat moss.
 The right amount of sunlight and good loamy soil will make your garden plant-friendly.

-5 Plants like to be cared for, so be sure to check your garden often.
-Whether you are trying for beautiful flowers or tasty vegetables, they need regular care to make them grow strong and healthy.
+5 Plants need to be cared for, so be sure to check your garden often.
+Whether you are trying to grow beautiful flowers or tasty vegetables, they need regular care to make them grow strong and healthy.
 Here are some tips.

 6 CLIMATE - Check a map of planting zones to choose plants that are right for your area.